cubismvr/Mods/CustomPuzzles/README.md

 ![](https://raw.githubusercontent.com/cubismvr/Mods/main/Images/Logo.png)

-NOTE: this guide requires you to enable dev mode on your quest.
-For a simpeler way of sideloading Puzzles that doesn't require this, check out [this tutorial instead](https://www.cubism-vr.com/editor/);
+NOTE: this guide requires you to enable dev mode on your quest. \n For a simpeler way of sideloading Puzzles that doesn't require this, check out [this tutorial instead](https://www.cubism-vr.com/editor/);

 # Custom Puzzles